 The former Golden Oaks is now a popular time-share property, Worldmark by Wyndham, and former resort waterfront properties have been developed into new luxurious residential areas, Shangri-La Place, The Villas, and Pointe Marin.
 Charles Davis’ son Bill and his wife Patty are Monkey Island residents and active club members.
 And throughout the Grand Lake area, the talk is once again about Shangri-La.

 Charles Davis left a legacy of excellence and beauty of a day gone by.
-Eddy Gibbs maintains the same vigilance in the pursuit of a dream to restore that unparalleled standard of excellence to the new Shangri-La Golf Club, Resort & Marina for Grand Lake’s future generations.
+Eddy Gibbs maintained the same vigilance in the successful pursuit of his dream to restore that unparalleled standard of excellence to the new Shangri-La Golf Club, Resort & Marina for Grand Lake’s future generations.

 For long-time Grand Lakers, the rise of Shangri-La from the proverbial ashes is a wonderful déjà vu moment.
-It is a rare and exciting experience to see the rebirth of a magnificent facility following the demise of a legendary resort property at the same location and with the same name.
+It was a rare and exciting experience to see the total rebirth of a magnificent facility following the demise of a legendary resort property at the same location and with the same name.
 Perhaps that is because it is equally rare to see two men of two different generations who share the same vision and destiny — two champions of industry, lake lovers and visionaries willing to invest their time and hard-earned money into an enterprise that bolsters the hopes and dreams of neighbors and strangers alike.
-It is a symbol of renewed commitment to excellence for a new era that lies ahead for Shangri-La Golf Club, Resort & Marina.
+It is a symbol of renewed commitment to excellence for a new era that has arrived with the rebirth of the legendary Shangri-La Golf Club, Resort & Marina.

-*Special thanks to Bill and Patty Davis, as well as longtime Shangri-La Country Club & Resort mainstays Suzy Bloom and Stephanie Gragg for their outstanding memories, their treasured documents and their valuable contributions to the development and compilation of this history of Oklahoma’s most legendary resort property.
+*Special thanks to Bill and Patty Davis, as well as longtime Shangri-La Country Club & Resort mainstay Suzy Bloom for their outstanding memories, their treasured documents and their valuable contributions to the development and compilation of this history of Oklahoma’s most legendary resort property.